intel-lab-lkp/linux/Documentation/admin-guide/nfs/nfsd-admin-interfaces.rst

 minor version, client and callback states, signed lease time remaining, and whether an NFSv4.1 or later client sent RECLAIM_COMPLETE.

+The dump also reports separate counts for sessions and open, lock, delegation, and layout stateids.
+A lock stateid represents state for one lock owner and file, not necessarily one byte-range lock.
+NFSD maintains these counters as state changes, so reporting a client does not walk its session or stateid tables.

 Clients can change between messages.
 If that can make the dump skip or repeat a record, the kernel sets ``NLM_F_DUMP_INTR`` and userspace should retry.